monkvision/monkjs/packages/monitoring/README.md

 Note that when doing so, the unimplemented methods will work : even though they will do nothing, they won't throw any error.
 If you try to use one of the features that is not implemented, a warning will be displayed in the console indicating that the feature is not supported by the current Monitoring Adapter.
-This behaviour can be configured in the options given to the `EmptyMonitoringAdapter` constructor.
+This behavior can be configured in the options given to the `EmptyMonitoringAdapter` constructor.

 # API